 These consequences may follow you for the rest of your life.
 After serving your criminal punishments, your criminal record will still reflect a felony conviction.
 This makes it difficult for you to return to your usual daily life.
 However, remember that you have the right to defend yourself in a court of law.
 Hiring a lawyer to deal with your case may help you achieve the best outcome there is.

 If there are any aggravating factors associated with your DUI case, you will be subjected to sentence enhancements.
 How harsh penalties will be, largely depends on the specific elements in question, your criminal record, whether the victim suffered injuries or death, and your BAC level.
 The aggravating factors and their penalty enhancements include:

 - Reckless driving or excessive speed- Excessive speed refers to driving at 30 miles per hour over the stipulated speed limit on a highway or 20 miles per hour on the other roads.
 This aggravating circumstance carries an additional sixty days in county jail.

 - DUI with a passenger below 14 years- This factor carries an additional ninety days of a county jail or state prison.
 Also, you may be convicted of PC 273a, child endangerment offense.
 This is a distinct crime, which carries a maximum of six years in prison.
 However, note that you cannot be sentenced for both the DUI sentence enhancement and child endangerment

-- DUI causing injury or death- If this element is present in your case, you will face an additional of at least two years in prison.
-You will also face an additional three to six years of a prison sentence if you caused substantial physical injury, and an additional one to three years for every injured victim and a fine of $5000.
+- DUI causing injury or death- If this element is present in your case, you will face at least an additional two years in prison.
+You will also face an additional three to six years of a prison sentence if you caused substantial physical injury, and an additional one to three years for every injured victim and a fine of $5,000.

 Refusing to take chemical tests- This factor carries an additional eighteen days in county jail.